Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Thermodynamics of Hamiltonian anyons

-Here, $H_\mathrm{HO}$ denotes the Hamiltonian for a one-dimensional harmonic oscillator with $N$ particles; $\Pi_{\left(\C^d \right)^{\otimes N}}^\mathrm{(Alt)}$ is the projector onto the antisymmetric subspace, $[(\C^d )^{\otimes N}]^{(\mathrm{Alt})}$; and $\tilde{\Pi}$ is the projector onto $\tilde{\cH}$, the product space of nontrivial symmetries.
+$\Pi_{\left(\C^d \right)^{\otimes N}}^\mathrm{(Alt)}$ is the projector onto the antisymmetric subspace, $[(\C^d )^{\otimes N}]^{(\mathrm{Alt})}$; and $\tilde{\Pi}$ is the projector onto $\tilde{\cH}$, the product space of nontrivial symmetries.
 The parameter $\nu$ acts as an energy penalty for antisymmetric states of the auxiliary degree of freedom.
+In the context of two spin-1/2 particles, a controlled bias of this type (known as singlet-triplet splitting) can be implemented in double quantum dots via the inter-dot distance or detuning \cite{he_05,stepanenko_12}; or else in organic optoelectronic materials by manipulating the spatial overlap of molecular orbitals \cite{chen_15}.
 Similarly, the role of parameter $\mu$ is to penalize mixed-symmetry states.
 Here and throughout, we take $\mu$ to be much larger than any other energy scale in the system such that the population of $\tilde{\cH}$ can be entirely neglected.
 It will be assumed that when the system is weakly coupled to a large heat bath at inverse temperature $\beta$, it thermalizes to the Gibbs state $\tau = \frac{1}{Z}e^{-\beta H}$ \cite{binder_18}, with $Z = \tr[e^{-\beta H}]$ the partition function.

 As the overall state space belongs to $\cH^\mathrm{(Alt)}$, Eq. \eqref{eqn:hilbert_sym}, the projection of the Hamiltonian onto this space is

 As the three terms of $H^\mathrm{(Alt)}$ in Eq. (\ref{eqn:hamiltonian_decomp}) act on mutually orthogonal subspaces, the Hamiltonian can straightforwardly be exponentiated as